sghaskell/custom-image-map-visualization/README.md

 # Splunk Custom Visualization

 # Synopsis
-Custom visualization to map x,y coordinates on a flat image using Leaflet Maps.
+Custom visualization to map x,y coordinates in pixels on a flat image using Leaflet Maps.

 # Credits
 ### Included Open Source Software